 Suicide also is a very real and all too common consequence of problem gambling.
 No other addiction has as high a suicide rate as gambling.
 It is estimated that one in five gambling addicts attempt to kill themselves, which is about twice the rate of other addictions.

 Problem gambling also extends to players involved in elite sports (particularly team sports).
 They are, in fact, 4 to 8 times more likely to become addicted than those in the general population, according to research out of Britain.
 The reasons sportsmen become addicted include their access to large amounts of money, the need to belong and relief from poorer performances or injuries.

 Gambling, of course, doesn’t just impact their finances.
 It can hurt their playing performance and as it does with those other gambling addicts, undermine their relationships, emotional health or self-image.

 The problem facing addicts isn’t just its devastating impact.
-Gambling addiction is tough to treat, with current efforts generating only moderate success.
+Gambling addiction treatment is difficult, with current efforts generating only moderate success.
 It is believed that therapeutic approaches need to deal more with the underlying emotional urges, which are considered to be the source of the addiction, than the act of gambling itself.
 Right now, those are long odds to overcome.